Plaza de Curros Enríquez: Description

 It is a very irregular triangular square, pedestrianised like the rest of the historic centre.
 The Portuguese pilgrimage way passes through the square, going from Soportales street to Real street.

 The square is an open paved space.
 It is mainly dominated by the Varela building.
 In front of this building there is a central triangular space delimited by some stairs in which there are benches and the sculpture of Alexandre Bóveda.
 The monument to Alexandre Bóveda, founder of the Partido Galleguista (Galician Nationalist Party) in 1931, was created by the sculptor Alfonso Vilar Lamelas in 1986.
 It consists of a bronze bust of Alexandre Bóveda and a grey granite pedestal on which are superimposed and sculpted in bronze the insignia and initials of the Partido Galleguista.

 In front of the Olmedo building is a cast iron fountain from 1887 of French design, decorated with flowers and shells, four fauns with spouts in their mouths and on top a vase with handles and a lid.

+The square has along its west side eight stone benches covered with wood on top and eight orange trees.